stevennooijen/stairwaytotravel-backend/README.md

 [ ] Review folder structure
-[ ] Decide which data to check in + Empty folders to keep in data folder [ ] Checking local paths in scripts (users/terminator)
+[ ] Decide which data to check in + Empty folders to keep in data folder [ ] Checking local paths in scripts (users/terminator) [ ] Link intro text in this README to blog post.
+[ ] Add reference to issues with possible next steps?